dietleintech/watch-dogs/README.md

 # watch-dogs-boot-animation-centos
 Boot animation adapted from the ubuntu version. *Tested for CentOS 8 (minimal installation)*.

+**CAUTION:** Doesn't work on encrypted systems, because the animation starts before the password insert, therefore it's unable to load the animation!

 #### To install: